icolwell/install_scripts/README.md

 [![CircleCI](https://circleci.com/gh/icolwell/install_scripts.svg?style=shield)](https://circleci.com/gh/icolwell/install_scripts)

-This repo contains a collection of install scripts I have created over the years to install software that is not easily installed via `apt install`.
+This repo contains a collection of install scripts I have created over the years to install software that is not easily installed via `apt install` using default apt sources.
 The scripts are meant to be used on the latest "stable" [LTS](https://wiki.ubuntu.com/LTS) release of Ubuntu.
 However, currently I've only tested them on Ubuntu 18.04 and 16.04.